francescogerardomarra/its/modulo26/4_security.md

 }
 ```

----

-## Code digging

-### WebSecurityConfigurerAdapter and `@Override`
+### WebSecurityConfigurerAdapter

 `WebSecurityConfigurerAdapter` is a base class in Spring Security that provides default implementations for several methods related to configuring web security.
 When you extend this class, you can override its methods to customize the security configuration for your application.

-- **`WebSecurityConfigurerAdapter`**: This is a convenience class that makes it easy to set up security configurations in Spring.
+That it, it is a convenience class that makes it easy to set up security configurations in Spring.
 By extending this class, you gain access to several methods that can be overridden to configure HTTP security, authentication mechanisms, and more.

-- **`@Override` Annotation**: This annotation is used to indicate that a method is overriding a method in the superclass.
+The `@Override`  annotation is used to indicate that a method is overriding a method in the superclass.
 In this case, the `@Override` annotation is applied to the `configure(HttpSecurity http)` method, which is inherited from `WebSecurityConfigurerAdapter`.
 By overriding this method, you can customize how HTTP security is applied to the web application, such as controlling which URLs are accessible and how users are authenticated.

 By extending `WebSecurityConfigurerAdapter` and overriding its methods, you can tailor the security settings to meet your specific requirements.
 For example, you can decide which endpoints are publicly accessible, configure authentication types, and apply authorization rules as needed.